private-octopus/picoquic/README.md

 Picoquic is developed in C, and can be built under Windows or Linux.
 Building the project requires first managing the dependencies, Picotls (https://github.com/h2o/picotls) and OpenSSL.
-Please note that you will need a recent version of Picotls -- the tests on Windows depend on commits from Aug 7, 2018.
+Please note that you will need a recent version of Picotls -- the TLS API depends on commits from Aug 14, 2018.

 ## Picoquic on Windows